 This is a whole lot easier than consuming a large chicken breast or alternative cut of meat that might provide similar protein content.

 For someone who already struggles with getting adequate protein, these shakes can be a lifesaver.
 Whether you don’t like a lot of protein foods or you have a hard time eating a large amount of protein, shakes can cut the stress and help you more efficiently meet your needs.

 Quick Digestion for Improved Recovery and Repletion

-Our body digests liquids faster than solids therefore consuming a protein shake versus a whole protein food takes less time to absorb.
-Add that to the fact that most protein shakes are made with whey protein, a fast-acting protein, your body gets what it needs a lot quicker .
+Our body digests liquids faster than solids, so consuming a protein shake versus a whole protein food takes less time to absorb.
+Add that to the fact that most protein shakes are made with whey protein powder, a fast-acting protein, your body gets what it needs a lot quicker .